-I received a bill for AWS, but I don't have an account.
+I received a bill for AWS, but I don't have an AWS account.

 Resolution

 First, make sure that the charges were from AWS.
-If your payment method is billed, then the payment method is associated with an account that has running resources.
+AWS will only bill an account that's associated with running resources.

 Someone used your payment method without your permission